This pane clears float!

 "The theatre department and program impacted my experience at UW-Platteville in every way possible.
 It gave me a place to call home and created a passion for theatre that grew with every show and every class.
 It gave me a family and a purpose during my years there and will stay with me in years to come."

 While at Platteville, Kim was involved in over 10 shows, including leading and supporting roles in The Marriage of Bette and Boo, The Importance of Being Earnest, Rosencrantz and Guildenstern are Dead, God of Carnage, and Death and the Maiden.
 Kim also acted as social chair, vice president and president of Pioneer Players during her four years at UW-Platteville.
 Outside of theatre, Kim helped create and market events on campus through her leadership position at Campus Programming and Relations.
 Kim also was an active member of Kappa Alpha Sigma sorority.
 Kim was on the Deans List every semester at Platteville and graduated with honors and degrees in theatre and business administration.
-Kim currently lives in Madison, Wis. and works at Widen Enterprises in sales and social media marketing.
+Kim currently lives in Madison, Wisconsin.

 "What meant the most to me from my education at UW-Platteville was the time the theatre faculty took to mentor me both one on one and in the classroom, and the numerous opportunities that were provided for me to grow and develop my skills as a theatre artist in a realized setting."